SacDup/cortex-js/README.md

 * Clone the repository, cd into the repo and do `npm install`.
 Put your login information in `hello.js`.
 Then `node hello.js`.

-* Take care of not uploading any code with your credtials 🙈
+* Take care of not uploading any code with your credentials 🙈